-The Program has initiated four grant cycles and funded (i.e., the grant has closed) a total of 14 perpetual conservation easements and one conservation lease across all four cycles.
+MSGOT initiated four grant cycles and approved funding for a total of 27 perpetual conservation easements or conservation leases across all four cycles at the end of 2023.
 Conservation leases differ from perpetual conservation easements in that conservation leases are for a fixed number of years only, and the landowner decides the number of years or duration of the lease.
 At the expiration of the term, the lease expires, and the landowner is free to exercise those rights once again.